keekeen/MX-Switch-Break-In-Machine/README.md

   -  MX style switches with a 4mm of total travel distance only

 ## Notes ⚠️
-- This repo is still under maintenance
+- This repo is still under maintenance.
+More pictures and videos will be shared soon.
 - The provided files are to be used at your own risk.
 - The dimensional tolerances may vary between 3D printers.
+See acceptable tolerances under `Production/Technical-Drawings`
 - The complete units showed in pictures and videos shared in this repo were printed with [JLCPCB 3D printing service](https://jlcpcb.com/)

 ## Bill of materials (BOM) 📜